 Dimensions of the ampoule: 40x12mm

-High purity and absolutely rare Black Phosphorus sample solid piece of 0.1 gram 99,999% pure.
+High purity and absolutely rare Black Phosphorus Crystals sample 0.1 gram 99.999% pure.
 The sample is sealed in ampoule and placed inside our labeled glass vial.
 Pure black phosphorus sample for element collection or laboratory use.